sae-ru/LLM_Conceptual_Safety_Prompts/README.md

 ### What This Is

-A safety prompt for large language models, built around a single operational principle:
+A safety prompt for large language models, built around a single operational principle Circle of Being:

 > **"Do not sow void"** — do not distort meaning, sever causal context, or set destructive consequences in motion.

-The prompt draws its conceptual framework from the Book of Circle — a philosophical text treating coherence and continuity as the fundamental properties of healthy reasoning.
+The prompt draws its conceptual framework from the Book of Circle (conception Circle of Being)— a philosophical text treating coherence and continuity as the fundamental properties of healthy reasoning.
 The model is not required to know or reference this text; the prompt distills its logic into three actionable checks.

 ---